Department of Design and Environments

 Mission

-Delivering on the university’s land-grant mission, the College of Art and Architecture contributes to the well-being of statewide and global communities through innovative design education that safeguards sustainability, economic resiliency, cultural vibrancy and the common good.
-Our faculty and graduates’ leading-edge work emerges from an arts foundation and strong commitment to design integration and results in built, cultural, natural, and virtual environments that enrich our communities and our world.
+Delivering on the university’s land-grant mission, the College of Art and Architecture contributes to the well-being of statewide and global communities through innovative design education that safeguards sustainability, economic resiliency, cultural vibrancy, and the common good.
+Our faculty and graduates’ leading-edge work emerges from an arts foundation and strong commitment to design integration and results in built, cultural, natural, and virtual environments that enrich communities and the world.

 The department continues the statewide mission of two of the three program areas to positively impact communities through service-learning/community outreach projects focusing on enhancing life quality through design.
 It prepares undergraduate and graduate students poised to enter a thriving and competitive creative economy and the interior architecture and design, landscape architecture, and virtual technology and design job markets.

-Faculty are an integral part of student preparation, offering rigorous discipline specific instruction and expertise in creative problem solving and “making” in design studios, virtual laboratories, and the classroom, developing transformative “real-world” learning experiences for students, and engaging in research focused on environment and behavioral considerations of the built environment; the health, welfare, and safety of building and landscape users; the importance of interior and exterior materials; issues of sustainability; social consciousness; the power of rapidly changing technologies and human interface; scientific data modeling; and innovative AI design.
+Faculty are an integral part of student preparation, offering rigorous discipline-specific instruction and expertise in creative problem solving and “making” in design studios, virtual laboratories, and the classroom and developing transformative “real-world” learning experiences for students.
+Faculty members also engage in research focused on environment and behavioral considerations of the built environment; the health, welfare, and safety of building and landscape users; the importance of interior and exterior materials; issues of sustainability; social consciousness; the power of rapidly changing technologies and human interface; scientific data modeling; and innovative AI design.

 Students are supported by faculty in developing required skills delivered through two professional curriculums and an evolving one.
 Students will participate in small- and large-scale research projects, service-learning opportunities, and entrepreneurial endeavors.

 The programs within the Department of Design and Environments offer three undergraduate degrees and one graduate degree with a total of approximately 260 students majoring in programs within the department.
 They have national accreditations from the Council for Interior Design Accreditation (CIDA), the Landscape Architecture Accrediting Board (LAAB), and the National Association of Schools of Art and Design (NASAD).
-The programs in the Department of Design and Environments also instruct students outside of the department (students completing minors) and offers some general education coursework in the International, American Diversity, and Approved Senior Experience categories.
+The programs in the Department of Design and Environments also instruct students outside of the department, such as students completing minors, and offers general education coursework in the International, American Experience, and Senior Experience categories.

 Degrees, Minors and Certificates